medialab/minet/README.md

 ## Installation

-**minet** can be installed as a standalone CLI tool (currently only on mac, ubuntu & similar) by running the following command in your terminal:
+**minet** can be installed as a standalone CLI tool (currently only on mac >= 10.14, ubuntu & similar) by running the following command in your terminal:

 ```shell
 curl -sSL https://raw.githubusercontent.com/medialab/minet/master/scripts/install.sh | bash